 Forsan is a tiny city located in the state of Texas.
 With a population of 215 people and just one neighborhood, Forsan is the 1011th largest community in Texas.

-Unlike some cities, Forsan isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Forsan are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Forsan is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Forsan is a city of service providers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Forsan who work in teaching (14.14%), healthcare suport services (12.57%), and law enforcement and fire fighting (11.52%).

 The per capita income in Forsan in 2022 was $27,093, which is lower middle income relative to Texas and the nation.
 This equates to an annual income of $108,372 for a family of four.
 However, Forsan contains both very wealthy and poor people as well.